British Ambassador to Slovakia

 Registering a birth or death

-There are no changes to the entitlement to register a birth or death.
-The processing time will remain the same.
-However, you will now ned to allow extra time for the documents to be sent to and from the UK.
-See how to register a birth or how to register a death for further information.
+There is no requirement to register births or deaths in Sovakia.
+A local birth or death certificate isued by the Slovak authorities should be sufficient for all purposes in the UK, once legalised for use abroad and translated by a recognised translator.
+If, however, you wish to register a birth or death with us, please see how to register a birth or how to register a death for further information.
 In most circumstances there is no requirement to register a birth with us in order to apply for a British passport.

 Getting married in Slovakia